 I’ve been slowly (very slowly) making my way through this book and sharing little bits as I go.
 I’d love to get some discussion going about what it means to be carrying on this tradition as homeschooling mothers.

 I’m currently in the section of Quintilian excerpts.
-He lived in Spain in the first century AD, where he wrote one of the greatest treatises on education (so says the editor, John Gamble) and developed the first “Great Books” program for the education of not just any orator, but the perfect orator.
+He lived in Spain in the first century AD, where he wrote one of the greatest treatises on education (so says the editor, Richard Gamble) in twelve volumes and developed the first “Great Books” program for the education of not just any orator, but the perfect orator.

 Education combines both thinking & doing, both knowing & being.

 Quintilian writes that his aim – the correct aim for an educator – is a “perfect orator.”
 By that he does not mean merely one who can speak well.
 The two categories in his day were philosophers – those who cared about morality – and rhetoricians – the pragmatists who just wanted to effect their desired change in the world.